What percentage of communication is nonverbal?

 Covideo is a simple and easy solution to communicate your message more effectively – especially in the workplace.
 Covideo helps you record, send, and track video messages in just a couple of easy steps!
 Video is your next best option when communicating in person isn’t a possibility.
 Video allows you to put a face to a name, express yourself, and communicate your message fully – both verbally and nonverbally.
 Not only that, but sending a video message can also help you stand out in a cluttered inbox, increase engagement and open rates, and leaves a lasting impression on your audience.
 Your nonverbal communication cues communicated through a video can help secure deals and more!

 With Covideo, you can use our video recording software free of charge with all of our standard features to see what it’s all about.
-Try it out for 7-days to kickstart sending video messages today; no credit card required!
+Start a free trial to kickstart sending video messages today; no credit card required!
 Learn more about our demo now!